What is Pupil Premium?

-Pupil Premium is a sum of money (£1,300) for every child who is entitled to Free School Meals now or has had Free School Meals over the past 6 years.
-Looked After Children also receive Pupil Premium Funding (£1,900).
+Pupil Premium is a sum of money (£1320) for every child who is entitled to Free School Meals now or has ever had Free School Meals over the past 6 years.
+Looked after children (LAC) and children who have been adopted or under a special guardianship order also receive Pupil Premium funding (£2300) and children of Service Personnel can also receive Pupil Premium (£300).

 Why do schools get extra money?